soOwasTaken/holbertonschool-validation/module2_task2/README.md

 To run lint to your code :
 make lint
 This will execute golangci-lint to check your code.

+### Unit-tests

+To run unit-test :
+make unit-tests
+this will execute Golang unit tests.
 ### Help

 To see a liust of avaible comlmands and their usage, run: